automenta/mb7/doc/README.gra3.md

 #### Redesign: Graph-Based System

-The core shift is to represent SemanticScribe as a graph, where:
+The core shift is to represent Netention as a graph, where:

 - **NObjects** are nodes, each with `id`, `content` (Y.Text for real-time editing), `edges` (Y.Map for relationships), and `meta` (metadata).